 In March 2005, we issued \$150.0 million of 6-3/8% Senior Subordinated Notes due 2015, or the 6-3/8% Notes.
-We pay interest on the 6-3/8% Notes semiannually each March and September of each year.
-The offering of the 6-3/8% Notes on March 9, 2005 was not registered under the Securities Act of 1933, as amended, or the Securities Act, or under any state securities laws because the 6-3/8% Notes were only offered to qualified institutional buyers and to non-U.S. persons outside the United States in compliance with Rule 144A and Regulation S under the Securities Act.
+We pay interest on the 6-3/8% Notes semi-annually each March and September of each year.
+The 6-3/8% Notes mature in March 2015 and are guaranteed by certain of our subsidiaries.
+The offering of the 6-3/8% Notes was not registered under the Securities Act of 1933, as amended, or the Securities Act, or under any state securities laws because the 6-3/8% Notes were only offered to qualified institutional buyers and to non-U.S. persons outside the United States in compliance with Rule 144A and Regulation S under the Securities Act.
+In May 2005, \$150.0 million aggregate principal amount of the 6-3/8% Notes were exchanged for \$150.0 million aggregate principal amount of our 6-3/8% Senior Subordinated Notes due 2013 issued in a registered exchange offer for which a registration statement on Form S-4 was filed under the Securities Act, or the Exchange Notes.
+The Exchange Notes are identical to the 6-3/8% Notes except that the Exchange Notes are registered under the Securities Act and do not have restrictions on transfer, registration rights or provisions for additional interest.